James Stanley Bell

 Brief Life History of James Stanley

 When James Stanley Bell was born on 12 March 1887, in Garrigill, Cumberland, England, United Kingdom, his father, Julian Spencer Bell, was 28 and his mother, Sarah Annie Millican, was 26.
 He married Lilly Bramwell on 22 March 1913, in Garrigill, Cumberland, England.
-He lived in Alston, Cumberland, England, United Kingdom in 1891.
+He lived in Alston, Cumberland, England, United Kingdom for about 10 years.
 He died in December 1950, in Newcastle upon Tyne, Northumberland, England, United Kingdom, at the age of 63.

 Photos and Memories (0)